tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

     pass
 ```

 You do not have to implement any function inside this class now.
-Classes will contain functions if you want to implement additional behavior.
+Class will contain functions if you want to implement additional behavior.

-In simple_app_with_survey_layout.kv the object declaration has to have the same name like the class.
-Only in that way kivy "knows" it is referenced to your class.
+In *simple_app_with_survey_layout.kv* the object declaration has to have the same name as the class.
+Only in that way kivy "knows" it is a reference to your class.

 ```python
 WindowManager: